 Let’s learn a healthy Biblical theology of how God uses pain and suffering to form us into our highest and best, without becoming victims or martyrs.
 Weeble gets slapped around by life like a hockey puck, yet quickly stands upright again.
 In fact, my pet’s reputation is:

 What is Weeble’s inner secret?

-Weeble is heavily weighted at its foundation.
+Weeble has a solid, heavily weighted foundation or base.
 When life assaults, he wobbles a bit, but does not fall.
 Circumstances in life may knock us down, yet not out as we learn to bounce well.
+My “pet” reminds me of two essential truths from Scripture that have helped me learn to bounce well.

 First, develop a solid, weighty center.

 My pet Weeble teaches me the importance of focusing on a solid center in my life with sustaining weight.
 This weighty base from Scripture centered on the Father, Son and Spirit and their provisions for their redeemed and restored image-bearers also re-calibrates our inner spiritual compass.
 I’m still very much in-process after forty-plus years walking with Christ.
 And also determined to continue growing as a lifelong life-learner and doer.